 Traditionally, you could work out how much you might have to pay because of fluctuations to variable rates, but this isn’t as easy these days.
 Thankfully, interest rates are so low currently that there are some advantages to people looking for a mortgage.

 Whether you’re a first-time buyer or not, in this article—we’re going to look at some of the advantages of a fixed rate or a variable mortgage, as well as some of the drawbacks.
+As always, we would like to remind you that often you will be required to provide an EMD (EMD is a monetary show of good faith) to the seller as if you decide to commit to a purchase.

 Fixed Rate Mortgages